The Tower

 Clearing The Tower And Protecting It

-The tower currently has open louvres and birds have been entering for many years.
+The tower was in a terrible state with open louvres and birds entering for many years.
 The pictures below say it all!

-We have managed to get grant funding and are in the process of having the bird waste removed and protective grilles installed
+We managed to get grant funding and had the bird waste removed and protective grilles installed

-Putting the bells back into working condition will be a major (and expensive) project
+Putting the bells back into working condition will be a major (and expensive) project.
+This would cost £22,000 based on a recent survey